LaskoA/CarsScraping/README.md

 pip install -r requirements.txt

-Put proper path to Chrome Web Driver on your PC for both files.
+Put proper path to Chrome Web Driver on your PC for regular.py (line 11).
 ```